apsocarras/airflow-review2/README.md

 ## Description

-Practicing XCOMs and file sensors in Airflow
+Practicing XCOMs and file sensors in Airflow.

 ## Assignment Instructions: